steampixel/simplePHPRouter/README.md

 ## Todo
 * Create demo configuration for nginx
-* Create Composer configuration and upload to packagist.org

 ## License
 This project is licensed under the MIT License.
 See LICENSE for further information.